 The Bhutanese entrepreneurs should take care of the products that are needed for the Bhutanese people whereby it should solve poverty, unemployment problems and it should satisfy the consumers.
 It should even contribute to country’s GDP where economic value must be created.

 Earth can provide enough to satisfy every man’s need but not everyone’s greed.
-Climatic change is a global issue where the economic activities have let an increase in earth’s temperature, the glaciers are melting at the high rate causing floods and destroying home for the every creature.
-Degradation of the forest has let the collapse in natural ecosystems.
+Climatic change is a global issue where the economic activities have let an increase in earth’s temperature, the glaciers are melting at the high rate causing floods and destroying home for every creature.
+Degradation of the forest has let the collapse of natural ecosystems.
 Each and every Bhutanese must know the limited resources and should learn to value it.

 If Bhutanese entrepreneurs follow current pattern of wealth creation then it will generate worsening environmental and social problems.
 Pressure will continuously build on both corporations and the governments to make a transition to sustainable development.

 Bhutan even signed a KYOTO protocol to remain as carbon neutral country for all time to come and is also a part of many organizations for combating climatic change.
 However, Bhutan despite being a carbon negative country even experiences the threat of global warming issues.
 So there is a need for ethical values and business activities always going together if sustainability is to be achieved in Bhutan.
-Furthermore to achieve sustainability of entrepreneurship in Bhutan, Bhutanese likely should adopt a good policy being implemented by the policy makers.
-Not only Bhutan but all countries around the world should adopt it and combat to climatic change because the consequences of it can be faced mostly in Himalayan regions like Bhutan despite being carbon negative and practicing green business.
+Furthermore to achieve sustainability of entrepreneurship in Bhutan, Bhutanese likely should adopt a good policy being implemented by the policymakers.
+Not only Bhutan but all countries around the world should adopt it and combat to climatic change because the consequences of it can be faced mostly in Himalayan regions like Bhutan despite being carbon negative and practising green business.

 The Bhutanese constitution to preserve our forest cover of 60% itself is a big promise.
 With the GNH development paradigm along with green business, the idea would further strengthen our promises for future generations.
 Green business is thus an enterprise that has no negative impact on the local environment, society or economics.
 Many entrepreneurs moved to holistic measurement encompassing people, planet, and profit.
 Along with human capital, natural capital, and profit, if a company can also adopt and frame ideas on recycling and regeneration then it would reduce the consumption of raw materials, reduces energy usage, reduces air pollution, water pollution and would be a key component of waste management.
 If all of this can be done then it is for sure that Bhutanese people would be able to pass this joy of sustainability being passed through all generations.

 So as an entrepreneur in Bhutan, one should respond to activities and produces goods that promote sustainability.
 It should place responsible business practices and sustainability objectives at a heart of business strategy and find solutions to low living standards, environmental issues, and natural resources.
 It should be able to give basic human needs, power sustainable economic growth related to climatic change.
 We should be in a position to create any kinds of products and should be able to dissolve any issues related to it.
-Bhutan to sustain entrepreneurship would have a responsibility to promote public awareness and convey messages to each and every part of the globe in practicing green business and being responsible for the future generations.
+Bhutan to sustain entrepreneurship would have a responsibility to promote public awareness and convey messages to each and every part of the globe in practising green business and being responsible for the future generations.
 As the whole world if such kind of strategies is adopted by every entrepreneur then there is will for seeing sustainability, peace and harmony in the world.